Departments providing services remotely. Building access limited. Check uml.edu/alert for more info.

 Biomechanics & Musculoskeletal

 Advance your company’s R&D efforts through collaboration with expert faculty and leverage government funding for research available through the following programs.

-This network of manufacturing innovation institutes are public-private partnerships in distinct technology areas, which receive matching funding from the sponsoring federal agency.
+This network of manufacturing innovation institutes is a public-private partnership in distinct technology areas, which receives matching funding from the sponsoring federal agency.

 This NSF funded program establishes collaborative Industry-University research centers that allow industry members to direct research focus areas, with funding from the membership.